Forms

 Here you can also Edit or Delete questions, move the question up or down in the list, or add new questions to this form if needed.

-Below is how the new form looks on my new Feedback page for my visitors.
+Below is how the new form looks on my new Contact page for my visitors.

 Upon a visitor completing a form, you will be notified of the results via email.
 This information is also stored online for your review at anytime, and edit or delete any or all aspects of this form.
 Clicking the Forms icon will allow you to do this.

-Click the Responses link to see a log of all submissions related to a particular form.
+Click the Form Responses link to see a log of all submissions related to a particular form.

 Here you can view the name of the person submitting the form, the date it was submitted, and the IP address of the submitter.
 Clicking the View link will allow you to view the individual results of this form.
 Clicking the Download in Excel Format will allow you to download the results in a spread sheet format that you can open in Microsoft Excel.